Theatre: History of theatre

-Classical and Hellenistic Greece
+Classical, Hellenistic Greece and Magna Graecia

 The city-state of Athens is where Western theatre originated.
 It was part of a broader culture of theatricality and performance in classical Greece that included festivals, religious rituals, politics, law, athletics and gymnastics, music, poetry, weddings, funerals, and symposia.

 Participation in the city-state's many festivals—and mandatory attendance at the City Dionysia as an audience member (or even as a participant in the theatrical productions) in particular—was an important part of citizenship.
 Civic participation also involved the evaluation of the rhetoric of orators evidenced in performances in the law-court or political assembly, both of which were understood as analogous to the theatre and increasingly came to absorb its dramatic vocabulary.
 The Greeks also developed the concepts of dramatic criticism and theatre architecture.
 Actors were either amateur or at best semi-professional.
 The theatre of ancient Greece consisted of three types of drama: tragedy, comedy, and the satyr play.

-The origins of theatre in ancient Greece, according to Aristotle (384–322 BCE), the first theoretician of theatre, are to be found in the festivals that honored Dionysus.
+The origins of theatre in ancient Greece, according to Aristotle (384–322 BCE), the first theoretician of theatre, are to be found in the festivals that honoured Dionysus.
 The performances were given in semi-circular auditoria cut into hillsides, capable of seating 10,000–20,000 people.
 The stage consisted of a dancing floor (orchestra), dressing room and scene-building area (skene).
 Since the words were the most important part, good acoustics and clear delivery were paramount.
 The actors (always men) wore masks appropriate to the characters they represented, and each might play several parts.

 Athenian tragedy—the oldest surviving form of tragedy—is a type of dance-drama that formed an important part of the theatrical culture of the city-state.
 Having emerged sometime during the 6th century BCE, it flowered during the 5th century BCE (from the end of which it began to spread throughout the Greek world), and continued to be popular until the beginning of the Hellenistic period.

 No tragedies from the 6th century BCE and only 32 of the more than a thousand that were performed in during the 5th century BCE have survived.
 We have complete texts extant by Aeschylus, Sophocles, and Euripides.
-The origins of tragedy remain obscure, though by the 5th century BCE it was institutionalised in competitions (agon) held as part of festivities celebrating Dionysus (the god of wine and fertility).
+The origins of tragedy remain obscure, though by the 5th century BCE it was institutionalized in competitions (agon) held as part of festivities celebrating Dionysus (the god of wine and fertility).
 As contestants in the City Dionysia's competition (the most prestigious of the festivals to stage drama) playwrights were required to present a tetralogy of plays (though the individual works were not necessarily connected by story or theme), which usually consisted of three tragedies and one satyr play.
 The performance of tragedies at the City Dionysia may have begun as early as 534 BCE; official records (didaskaliai) begin from 501 BCE, when the satyr play was introduced.